This Fall, the Traill College Office is open to serve you by phone, e-mail, or in-person.

-The College boasts a rich mix of older houses of historic significance that stand alongside modern architectural structures predominately designed by Trent’s Master Planning Architect Ron Thom (1923-1986).
-Traill is also home to The Trend, a pub and restaurant that has regular operating hours and is open to the public.
+Traill boasts a rich mix of older houses of historic significance that stand alongside modern architectural structures predominately designed by Trent’s Master Planning Architect Ron Thom (1923-1986).
+Traill is also home to The Trend, a pub and restaurant that will be open for study and activities, but not serving food this Fall.

-This year there are 350 undergraduates and over 500 graduate students that are members of the college!
-However, every Trent student is welcome at the College which is conveniently located near the downtown.
-Traill is also home to Trent University’s Continuing Education program which brings over 200 members of the community to our classrooms every year.
-Again, I invite you to visit Traill, attend one of our special events, or just enjoy a meal at The Trend.
+This year there are almost 500 undergraduates and over 500 graduate students that are members of the College!
+Regardless of college affiliation, every Trent student is welcome here as we are conveniently located near Peterborough’s downtown.
+Traill is also home to Trent University’s Continuing Education program that brings over 200 members of the greater community to our classrooms annually.
+Again, I invite you to visit Traill, virtually or in-person, to participate in our special events and connect with our services.
 You will always find someone around to engage you in lively discussion.
-Kristine Williams, College Assistant, and I hope to see you soon.
+Samantha Perritt, College Assistant, and I hope to see you soon.

 Dr Michael Eamon